xkrfer/Telegraph-Image-Pages/README.md

 2. Fork this repository

-3. Open the Cloudflare pages and Connect you git
+3. Open the Cloudflare pages and Connect your git
    ![pages](./md/connect-git.png)
    ![connect-git](./md/connect-git-2.png)
 4. Select the repository you just forked